 Right in the valley, you can ski in the shadow of the Swan peaks at Holland Lake, take in the grand views from your pontoon boat on Lindberg Lake or go for a leisurely paddle down the Clearwater canoe trail.

-Watercraft rentals are available locally, including canoes, jet skis and water bikes.
+Watercraft rentals may be available locally, including canoes, jet skis and water bikes.
 Or you can bring your own craft, and have literally dozens of lakes to cruise.
-Contact Rocky Mountain Adventure Gear for availability and rates.

 Montana river rafting is available on the nearby Blackfoot River early in the season.
 Late season Montana river rafting can be found in the Clark Fork or Flathead valleys.
 There are variety of exciting and unforgettable experiences on the nearby Blackfoot River or Alberton Gorge of the Clark Fork River.
 Choose from rafting or kayaking, half day or full day trips.
 Bring your own boat, or coordinate with a local outfitter to customize a trip just for you.